sparkfun/SparkFun_RTK_Firmware/docs/intro.md

     ![RTK Boot Display](<img/Displays/SparkFun RTK Facet Boot Display.png>)

-2. Put the RTK device into configuration mode by pressing the POWER or SETUP button until the Config menu is highlighted.
+2. Put the RTK device into configuration mode by tapping the POWER button multiple times until the Config menu is highlighted.

     ![Config menu highlighted on the display](<img/Displays/SparkFun RTK Config Display.png>)

 3. From your phone or laptop, connect to the WiFi network *RTK Config*.

-4. Open a browser (Chrome is preferred) and type **192.168.4.1** into the address bar.
+4. Open a browser (Chrome is preferred) and type **rtk.local** into the address bar.
+Note: Devices with older firmware may still need to enter **192.168.4.1**.

 5. Under the *WiFi Configuration* menu, enter the SSID and password for your local WiFi network.
 You can enter up to four.
 This can be a home,   office, cellular hotspot, or any other WiFi network.
 The unit will attempt to connect to the internet periodically (once every 26 days) to obtain new keys, including this first day.
-Then click *Save* and then *Exit*.
+Then click **Save Configuration** and then **Exit and Reset**.
 The unit will now reboot.

     ![WiFi settings](<img/WiFi%20Config/SparkFun%20RTK%20AP%20WiFi%20Menu.png>)